 Which Should You Pick?

 This is a hard question to answer because there are so many similarities between the mattresses.
 They are both a really good fit for side sleepers and have excellent pressure relief.
-It’s probably the best aspect of both mattresses.
-The main difference is the overall feel.
+It’s probably the best aspect of both mattresses, but the main difference is the overall feel.
 Nectar has a classic memory foam feel while Nolah uses much faster-responding foams.
-If you like slowly sinking into your mattress and having it envelop you, Nectar is probably the way to go.
-If you don’t like that feeling, then Nolah is probably the way to go.
+If you like slowly sinking into your mattress and having it envelop you, Nectar is probably the way to go, but if you don’t like that feeling, then Nolah is probably the way to go.
 I think the Nolah may be better for back/stomach sleepers because it has a thinner comfort layer, but again if you like slowly sinking into the mattress, Nectar would be the way to go.

 These are two fairly similar mattresses, but hopefully I’ve made the differences be more clear.
 If you have any further specific questions, don’t hesitate to leave a comment below.